labscript-suite/labscript-devices/labscript_devices/KeysightScope/README.md

 t = 0

-osci_keysight.set_config(3)         # Must be called once at the start of each experiment shot
+osci_keysight.set_config(3)         # Must be called once at the start of each experiment shot t+= 0.5                             # We need to account for  configuration time of the oscilloscope

 trigger_duration = 1e-4             # Example trigger duration
 osci_keysight.trigger_at(t=t, duration=trigger_duration)